tonethar/IGME-430-Fall-2024/exercises/4-http-methods-with-json-server.md

 # 4 - Exploring HTTP methods with json-server

 ## I. Overview
-- Rather than working wiht a web service that returns only a single quote, today we'll start working with a web service that has quote searching and filtering capabilities
+- Rather than working with a web service that returns only a single quote, today we'll start working with a web service that has quote searching and filtering capabilities
 - We will set this up with a new quotes data file ([**quotes-data-2.json.zip**](_files/quotes-data-2.json.zip)) AND
 - the `json-server` npm package (https://www.npmjs.com/package/json-server), which will take this JSON file and construct a read/write API with it